Why I’m Finally Quitting Amazon

 The Caveat | Amazon Web Services

 While I’m actively cutting out almost all Amazon services, there’s a caveat that I’m going to ignore for the time being.
-Amazon provides web hosting services to tons of people and business.
-While Amazon Web Services (AWS) comprise only 12% of their net sales for 2019, AWS represents $9.2 billion (or 63%) of Amazon’s operating income for that period.
-In other words, AWS is much more profitable for Amazon than their retail services.
+Amazon provides web hosting services to tons of people and businesses.
+Amazon Web Services (AWS) comprises a small portion of the company’s net sales but represents a large majority of Amazon’s operating income, which loosely equates to actual profit.
+In other words, AWS is much more profitable for Amazon than its retail services.

 Some might consider that excluding Amazon from my life would also mean not using any websites hosted by Amazon.
 I don’t host my blog or any websites I own through Amazon Web Services, so I’m not paying them any money directly for these services.
 I don’t have control over other companies that do, but you better believe I’ll be recommending other hosting services that compete with AWS.

-In the end, I’m working on cutting Amazon out of our life aside from the third party websites that use AWS.
-According to their 2019 audited 10-K (publicly available financial statements), Amazon had $11.6 billion in net income for the year 2019.
+In the end, I’m working on cutting Amazon out of our life aside from the third-party websites that use AWS.
+According to their 2021 audited 10-K (publicly available financial statements), Amazon had $33.4 billion in net income for the year 2021.
 In other words, while my actions speak volumes about my values, Amazon isn’t going to miss me.

 I know my little voice is a drop in the ocean for Amazon.
 But I have to stand up for my values, and hopefully, as we start socializing some of the egregious and unfair bad habits Amazon and its subsidiaries employ, we will encourage others to find new companies to support that are more responsible and better for our local communities.